dreamportdev/Osdev-Notes/RSDP_and_RSDT.md

   uint32_t CreatorRevision;
 };
 ```
-* The secon part is the table itself, every SDT has it's own table
+* The second part is the table itself, every SDT has it's own table

 ## RSDT vs XSDT